ja2-stracciatella/mod-wildfire-maps/README.txt

 2. Download a release package and extract it under the mods directory of Stracciatella

-3. Copy the below SLF files from Wildfire into the mod directory (mods/wildfire-maps/Data/)
-    - BinaryData.slf
-    - InterFace.slf
-    - Maps.slf
-    - NPCData.slf
-    - RadarMaps.slf
-    - TileSets.slf

-4. Run install_wildfire_maps
+3. Run install_wildfire_maps.
+It should ask you for the source directory.
+Select the Wildfire data directory.

+   Alteratively, use the command line arg --src_dir.
+See --help for available options.

-5. Run the JA2-Stracciatella launcher.
+4. Run the JA2-Stracciatella launcher.
 In the "Data" tab, add "wildfire-maps" to the enabled mods

 ## What else do I need to know?